-We’re going to walk you through how to build a simple workflow and run it in less than 10 minutes.
+We’re going to walk you through how to build a simple workflow from scratch and run it in less than 5 minutes.

-In this example, you’re going to work on a simple process for opening the office.
+In the example below, you’re going to work on a simple process for opening the office.
 You can follow along with the instructions below, or start working on a different process that is more important to you, using these steps for guidance.

 When the workflow editor opens up and you will see this view below.
 Highlighted are the parts you’re going to focus on to start building your workflow.